1-year Course in Fine Furniture Design and Technology

 The Sturt School for Wood is a Registered Training Organisation (no. 2571) offering the nationally recognized (Australian Qualification Framework) Certificate IV in Furniture Design and Technology as a full-time 1-year course.
 Students who are accepted for enrolment in this course may be eligible for a range of government assistance programs to help support them while they undertake full-time study including Austudy, Youth Allowance and Fares Allowance.
 Contact your nearest Centrelink to find out more.

 - Predominantly practical instruction covering a broad range of fine woodworking skills

-- Related theoretical and design studies and technical drawing
+- Related theoretical and design studies, technical drawing & design fundamentals

 - Intensive training in the use of a comprehensive range of woodworking machinery

 - Personal bench space within a small group

 - Individual guidance from well established and respected professional furniture makers/designers

 - Specialist visiting lecturers

 - Access to our Design Studio that includes laser cutting, digital routing and 3D printing